aepsych.models

 • y (float) – Points at which to find the inverse.

-• locked_dims (Mapping[int, List[float]]) – Dimensions to fix, so that the inverse is along a slice of the full surface.
+• locked_dims (Mapping[int, List[float]], optional) – Dimensions to fix, so that the inverse is along a slice of the full surface.

 • probability_space (bool) – Is y (and therefore the returned nearest_y) in probability space instead of latent function space?
 Defaults to False.